Okra soup: Nigeria

+Ghana

+In the 1881 publication A Dictionary of the Asante and Fante Language Called Tshi (Chwee, Tw̌i), two types of soups are noted to be made from parts of the Okra plant (Ṅkuruma), Nkruma-fan from its young leaves and Nkruma-nkwaṅ, from its pods.
+Tuo Zaafi, popularly called TZ is often served with dry Okra soup.

+Asia

 China

 Chinese okra soup is a "country style dish often served at family meals".
 Chinese okra differs significantly from the varieties of okra commonly available in the West.

 Indonesia

 In Indonesian cuisine, okra soup is called sayur oyong.
 It is usually served in clear chicken broth with rice vermicelli (bihun) or mung bean vermicelli (sohun), with slices of bakso (ground beef surimi).

 Japan

 In Japanese cuisine, okra and nagaimo are usually used as an addition or variation to miso soup.

+Americas

 United States

 In the United States, the first recipe for okra soup was published in 1824 in the book The Virginia Housewife.
 After this initial publication, okra soup was commonly included in American cookbooks.
 In the late 1800s, okra soup recipes were commonly published in The New York Times.
 American okra soup can be prepared using canned, frozen, or fresh okra.
 It is a traditional soup in Savannah, Georgia and Charleston, South Carolina.